mohsenMahmoodzadeh/Object-Counting-in-Inventory-Monitoring/README.md

 In this project, we'll work on how to count the objects in bins.
 Our goal is to create a pipeline with AWS tools.

+**Note**: This repository relates to AWS Machine Learning Engineer nanodegree provided by Udacity.

 ## Project Summary
 Our work is organized into 5 categories: